-We have all heard or read over the years, cases where a martial artist has applied their skills as a means of self-defense, only later to discover their attacker has pressed charges of assault.
-In many of these cases, the attacker (the real criminal), won the case and the martial artist in their act of defending themselves, is charged.
+We’ve all heard of cases over the years where a martial artist has applied their skills as a means of self-defence, only to later discover their attacker has pressed assault charges.
+In many cases, the attacker (the real criminal) wins the case.
+The martial artist, in their act of defending themselves, is charged.

 To begin with, one should not lose hope.
-The law does state that any person is entitled to defend themselves, their property and another person.
-However, for situations requiring this, only a ‘reasonable force’ can be applied.
+The law states that any person is entitled to defend themselves, their property or another person.
+However, for situations requiring this, only ‘reasonable force’ can be applied.
 What is seen as reasonable will depend entirely on the situation and its progress.

 Having said that, this does not mean that if an assailant is seriously injured you will always be charged.
-For example, if an assailant who picks on you ends up in a hospital with a broken skull it does not mean you will be charged with assault, this is because the courts do recognize that: … a person defending himself cannot weigh to a nicety the exact measure of his necessary defensive action.
-If… in a moment of unexpected anguish a person had only done what he had honestly and instinctively thought to be necessary, that would be potent evidence that only reasonable defensive action had been taken.
+For example, if an antagonist who attacks you ends up in a hospital with a broken skull, it does not mean you will be charged with assault.
+This is because the courts do recognise that a person defending himself cannot weigh to a nicety the exact measure of his necessary defensive action.
+If, in a moment of unexpected anguish, a person had only done what he had honestly and instinctively thought to be necessary, that would be potent evidence that only reasonable defensive action had been taken.

 Self-defence and the law for women

 For example, where a woman puts her attacker in a hospital through gouging his eyes or twisting his testicles, although her knowledge that this action would cause injury, it would be deemed as necessary, providing she felt seriously threatened.
 However, where a woman engages in a fight (whether with another woman or man), the basic rules for self-defence and fighting would apply.

 Self-defence and the law in the form of fighting

 The most common place for fighting is any venue where alcohol is served.
 One drunk person provokes another and tries to initiate a fight.
 In the case of fighting, the degree of force permissible depends on whether the defendant’s actions were reasonable in the circumstances.
 If it were to go to court, it is important the martial artist had demonstrated by their actions that they did not want to fight.
-For a fight to be considered self-defence, one person must have shown that they tried to temporize and disengage the situation, and perhaps make some physical withdraw, but it was subsequently made clear that this was not possible.
+For a fight to be considered self-defence, one person must have shown that they tried to temper and disengage the situation, and perhaps make some physical withdrawal, but it was subsequently made clear that this was not possible.
 Again, to be deemed self-defence, once an attacker is completely stopped, no further attacks are permissible.

-Self-defense and the law with weapons
+Self-defence and the law with weapons

-Self-defense and the law with kicks
+Self-defence and the law with kicks

 Involvement with the police

-- Stay calm
+- Stay calm;

-- Do not get dragged into an argument
+- Do not get dragged into an argument;

-- Think about what you say, and say very little
+- Think about what you say, and say very little;

-- Treat the police with respect and cooperate with everything they say
+- Treat the police with respect and cooperate with everything they say;

-The best self-defence
+The best self-defence within the law

-Whether self-defence is required in the form of a fight at a crowded venue, or being singled out and targeted for robbery or sexual assault, confidence and awareness will be your best tools.
+Whether self-defence is required in the form of a fight at a crowded venue, or being singled out and targeted for robbery or sexual assault, confidence and awareness are your best tools.
 This is because any person who wishes to cause harm to another, will look for ‘an easy victim’.